feiss/apainter-brush-tutorial/creating brush with api.md

-# Creating simple new A-Painter brush using the Brush API
+# Creating a new A-Painter brush using the Brush API

 In this tutorial we will take the minimum steps required to create a very simple brush.
 For example, a brush to draw simple lines.
 We will going to call it `simpleline`.